aarong/feedme-client/DEV.md

   The state reported by `transport.state()` must be `disconnected` after the method exits and the transport must asynchronously emit `disconnect` with no arguments.
 The call to `transport.disconnect()` must exit successfully.

+### Transport Errors

+The library aims to detect transport structure and behavior that violates the above requirements.

+- If the transport violates a requirement when the application initializes the library, then the library throws an `Error` with `err.message === "TRANSPORT_ERROR: ..."` to the application.

+- If the transport violates a requirement when the application invokes a library method, then the library throws an `Error` with `err.message === "TRANSPORT_ERROR: ..."` to the application.

+- If the transport violates a requirement when the library invokes a transport method internally (i.e. not synchronously within a method called by the application), then the library throws an unhandled `Error` with `err.message === "TRANSPORT_ERROR: ..."`.

+- If the transport emits an event that violates a requirement, or emits a valid event but violates a requirement during library event handler execution, then the library throws an `Error` with `err.message === "TRANSPORT_ERROR: ..."` to the transport.
+The transport must not attempt to catch and handle such errors.

+If a transport method threw an unexpected error, then the error is exposed as `err.transportError` in all of the above cases.

+When a transport error occurs, the library emits a `transportError` event and supplies the error as as an argument.

+It is not generally possible to recover from transport errors, as they can create ambiguity as to the state of transport and Feedme conversation.
+For this reason, the library instance is destroyed if a transport error arises, as described in the user documentation.